bitovi/academy/src/docker/7-docker-compose/docker-compose.md

 ```

 ## Review
-This course has taken your through Docker fundementals and has only scratched the surface of container orchestration.
+This course has taken you through Docker fundamentals and has only scratched the surface of container orchestration.
 Docker Compose has a large list of commands (`docker-compose --help`) and an extensive [compose file reference](https://docs.docker.com/compose/compose-file) for all your container needs.
 It could be an entire course in itself.

 I hope this course has whet your appetite on containers and orchestration.
 What do you want to see next?
 Kubernetes?
 AWS?
 Load Testing?
 CI/CD?
 [Let us know](https://github.com/bitovi/academy/issues)!